-Sessional Faculty Appointment Types
+Sessional Lecturers Appointment Types

 Continuing sessionals are long serving employees who have earned the right to a specific course entitlement and credit load.
 Non-Continuing sessionals are existing employees who have yet to achieve continuing status.
 These members have the right to reappointment to 1 course per academic year (July 1st to June 30th).
 There is no ongoing right to specific courses.
 Members in their initial or first appointment are new sessionals at UBC.
 If they are successful in their first assignment and are re-appointed they will earn the right of reappointment as non-continuing sessionals.

-Sessional Faculty Hiring Process
+Sessional Lecturers Hiring Process

-- After course assignments have been given to tenure-track and tenured faculty members and 12-month Lecturers, your Department Head assigns courses to Continuing Sessionals to meet their individual course load entitlements.
+- After course assignments have been given to tenure-track and tenured faculty members and Lecturers, your Department Head assigns courses to Continuing Sessionals to meet their individual course load entitlements.

 - Your Department Head then reviews the remaining courses and designates a pool of courses to be offered to non-continuing and new sessionals.

 - Next, any remaining sessional courses must be posted publicly and assigned to sessionals with less than a full time load and to applicants according to a fair competitive process.
-Part 7: Conditions of Appointment for Sessional Faculty Members specifies how courses and appointments are assigned, with qualifications, experience, and performance being the three primary factors which must be weighed.
+Part 7: Conditions of Appointment for Sessional Lecturers specifies how courses and appointments are assigned, with qualifications, experience, and performance being the three primary factors which must be weighed.
 Length of service is considered when all else is equal.

 Appointments generally begin on the first day of class each September and January and run for 4 months, ending at the end of the exam-month (December or April).
 Summer-teaching appointments are also available in many departments.
 These are typically compressed courses which run for 4 to 6 weeks between May and the beginning of August.